stebrech/accessible-pdf/README.md

 - manual testing

 ### categories
-On of the main reasons for this website is the troubleshooting of PDF/UA errors and issues.
+One of the main reasons for this website is the troubleshooting of PDF/UA errors and issues.
 Therefore the checkpoint names of the [Mattherhorn Protocol](https://www.pdfa.org/publication/the-matterhorn-protocol-1-02/) will be used as categories.

 01. Real content tagged
 02. Role Mapping